NOAA-EMC/UPP/docs/UserGuide/BuildingRunningTesting/Installation.rst

 location.
 The :term:`spack-stack` is a :term:`Spack`-based method for installing UFS prerequisite software libraries.

-Users working on unsupported platforms will need to install spack-stack on their system and can do so following the instructions in the :ref:`spack-stack User's Guide <spack-stack:index>`.
+Users working on unsupported platforms will need to install spack-stack on their system and can do so following the instructions in the :doc:`spack-stack User's Guide <spack-stack:index>`.

 .. note::

-   Users can install :term:`HPC-Stack` instead of spack-spack by following the instructions in the :ref:`HPC-Stack User's Guide <hpc-stack:index>`.
+   Users can install :term:`HPC-Stack` instead of spack-spack by following the instructions in the :doc:`HPC-Stack User's Guide <hpc-stack:index>`.
 However, support for HPC-Stack is being deprecated, and limited assistance is available for use of HPC-Stack with the UPP.

 ----------------
 Common Modules